 Conditions with similar signs and symptoms from Orphanet

-Differential diagnosis include sepsis, disorders of fatty acid oxidation and organic acidurias and Reye's syndrome (see these terms).
+Differential diagnosis includes sepsis, fatty acid oxidation disorders, organic acidurias and Reye's syndrome.

 Visit the Orphanet disease page for more information.